eu-digital-green-certificates/dgc-lib/README.md

 ## About

-This repository contains the source code of the Digital Green Certificates Library.
+This repository contains the source code of the EU Digital COVID Certificate Library.

 The DGC Lib contains shared functionality such as encoding, decoding and connecting to the [DGCG](https://github.com/eu-digital-green-certificates/dgc-gateway).